UnTanukii/InspireDev/README.md

 - **`inspiredev.soundVolume`**: Adjusts the volume of the notification sound.
 - **`inspiredev.soundName`**: Chooses the notification sound.

-## Release Notes

-### 1.0.0

-- Initial release with core features including daily motivational quotes and status bar integration.

-### 1.3.0

-- Added a variety of new audio tracks and implemented a language selection system.
-- Fixed versioning error.

-### 1.4.0

-- Refined language options, updated and added new audio files, and fixed package.json.

-### 1.5.0

-- Renamed the extension to **InspireDev** to better reflect its purpose.

-### 1.6.0

-- Added a new logo for the extension.

-### 1.7.0

-- Added a random sound feature for notifications (`inspiredev.soundName`).
-- Changed the command from "Shuffle Quote" to "InspireDev: Random Quote" in VS Code.
-- Updated the default value for the `inspiredev.quoteFormat` setting.

 ## Repository

-For more details, source code, or to contribute, visit our GitHub repository: [InspireDev GitHub Repository](https://github.com/UnTanukii/InspireDev).
+For more details, source code, or to contribute, visit my GitHub repository: [InspireDev GitHub Repository](https://github.com/UnTanukii/InspireDev).
 If you find InspireDev useful, please consider giving it a ⭐️ on GitHub!

 ## Contributing